 This section will be of most use to first time backpackers as it is very hard to know what you should or shouldn't pack ahead of your first trip.
 The cardinal sin is normally to pack everything you think you might need during your travels, a decision which will quickly come back to haunt you, when you realise that hauling a heavy backpack around for months on end isn't much fun.

 This guide offers a bunch of valuable tips to help you see lots but spend little.
 It is possible to get by on a surprisingly small budget in lots of countries but the cost of a backpacking trip can spiral out of control if you're not careful.
 The section covers everything from finding cheap fights, trains, bars and meals to finding somewhere to get a nights sleep for free on the road.

 Intro | Sleep for Cheap | Cheap Transport | Eating/Drinking on a Budget

-When budgeting for your trip it's always a good idea to have an idea of what typical backpacker expenses are within the countries you are visiting.
-This table is based on recent experiences of backpackers and if you're budget is say US$5000 you will notice that this could keep you going for a year in South East Asia but only 3 months in regions such as Western Europe or Oceania.
+When budgeting for a trip it's always a good idea to have an idea of what typical backpacker expenses are within the countries you are visiting.
+This table is based on recent experiences of backpackers and if you're budget is say US$5000 you will notice that this could keep you going for almost a year in South East Asia but less than 3 months in regions such as Western Europe or Oceania.